MitchForest/snapbet/.pm/epics/epic-6-messaging/sprint-06.01-chat-list-navigation.md

 ## Documentation Updates

-- [ ] Code comments added for complex logic
+- [x] Code comments added for complex logic
-- [ ] Real-time subscription pattern documented
+- [x] Real-time subscription pattern documented
-- [ ] Swipe gesture implementation documented
+- [x] Swipe gesture implementation documented
-- [ ] Search algorithm explained
+- [x] Search algorithm explained

 ## Handoff to Reviewer

 ### What Was Implemented
-[Clear summary of all work completed]
+A complete chat list interface with real-time updates, search, and swipe actions.
+The implementation follows existing patterns in the codebase, uses FlashList for performance, and includes proper TypeScript types and error handling.

 ### Files Modified/Created
 **Created**: